Harley-Davidsons roar into Prague for anniversary bash

 In 2017, Harley-Davidson sold nearly 40,000 new motorcycles in Europe, more than 16 percent of sales.
 Revenue from European Union countries was second only to the United States.

-The company, though, was slammed last month by U.S. President Donald Trump after saying it would move production for European customers overseas to avoid retaliatory tariffs after the United States imposed tariffs on EU steel and aluminium imports.
-(Reporting by Jiri Skacel and David Cerny, additional reporting and writing by Jason Hovet; Editing by Stephen Powell)
+The company, though, was slammed last month by U.S. President Donald Trump after saying it would move production for European customers overseas to avoid retaliatory tariffs after the United States imposed tariffs on EU steel and aluminum imports.

+Reporting by Jiri Skacel and David Cerny, additional reporting and writing by Jason Hovet; Editing by Stephen Powell